Search for celebrities on Ancestry.com!Finn Molvig

 Mr. Rickards was the founding director of the Bank of Paradise and chairman of the board, a real estate developer in San Rafael, Paradise, and Chico, and a supporter of numerous community, outdoor and wildlife activities.

-His wife, Lillian Rickards, whom he married on April 13, 1945; sons, John of Moraga and Jim of Paradise; brother, Homer of San Rafael; sister, Betty Smith of Youngstown, Ariz.; four grandchildren and four great-grandchildren survive him.
+His wife, Lillian Rickards, whom he marriage on April 13, 1945; sons, John of Moraga and Jim of Paradise; brother, Homer of San Rafael; sister, Betty Smith of Youngstown, Ariz.; four grandchildren and four great-grandchildren survive him.
 He was pre-deceased by his daughter, Carleen Johnson.

 Services will be held Friday, 11 a.m., at Rose Chapel.